 The Perfect Medium Rare Steak

 - Morning of steak dinner, coat all sides of steak (I prefer ribeye) with Texas Roadhouse seasoning.
-Refrigerate without covering until 30-60 min before dinner
+Refrigerate without covering until 30-60 min before dinner1 ribeye, new york strip or filet mignon

 - Remove steak from refrigerator and let come to room temperature